RichieSolo/PyGame-Snake/README.md

 # PyGame-Snake
 Python Snake Pygame

-Done-----------------------------------------------

-*Randomized food spread:
+Done

-When player touches food, food dissapears, new one will generate.
-Solution: Using the Distance formula, calculated distance between player head and food.
-When player head touches food, the background is redrawn and the food's position is randomly generated again.
+    Randomized food spread: When the player touches food, the food disappears, and new food generates.
+The solution involves using the Distance formula to calculate the distance between the player's head and the food.
+Upon collision, the background redraws, and the food's position regenerates randomly.

-*Counter (Points):
-Solution: Counter changes according to each food eaten by player; calculated by checking when the head is 15 pixels away from the food, if so, add 1 to the Score counter
+    Counter (Points): The counter changes with each food item eaten by the player.
+It's calculated by checking when the head is within 15 pixels of the food.
+If so, 1 is added to the score counter.

-*Movement (According to length):
-Snake head must point in direction of key press, remaining segments must follow
-Solution: Movement is constant in one direction, must press a key again to change direction.
+    Movement (According to length): The snake's head points in the direction of key presses, while remaining segments follow suit.
+Movement remains constant in one direction, requiring another key press to change direction.

-To do---------------------------------------------
+To Do

-*Segmentation:
-Snake must gain one rectangle of same size as head and follow the head according to movement.
-Idea: Create some type of function that recognizes the head and adds a new segment when the food is eaten.
+    Segmentation: Implement a function that recognizes when the snake eats food, adding a new segment of the same size as the head to follow the head's movement.

-*Endgame conditions:
-Death (Touch self, touch barrier)
-Idea: When either the distance between head to body or head to boundary is equal to some int, write function called player_death() that ends game.

-*Restart button
+    Endgame conditions: Define conditions for the game to end, such as the snake touching itself or the game boundaries.
+A player_death() function could be triggered when the distance between the head and body or head and boundaries reaches a certain value.

-Idea: Create simple "restart" button that resets game to default setting.
+    Restart button: Create a simple restart button that resets the game to its default settings.